-Why Type 2 connectord dominate Ireland’s EV world
+Why Type 2 connectors dominate Ireland’s EV world

 The go-to plug for Irish EVs — here’s why it’s leading the charge.